mrseanryan/calendizer/README.md

 ### Tips

+By default, **calendizer** tries to auto-calculate the DPI and margins.
+It uses the table in [CSV format](image_sizes.csv.config) to perform the calculation.

+Via the `--dpi` option, you can override this calculation.

 With an input image of size 4000 x 3000, these settings seem to work well:

 `--dpi 450 -b 100 -r 100`